 Whatever you do, don’t go home without a scoop of Vitaly’s artisan gelato, and you might even want to take some back to your hotel for a late-night treat.
 It’s that good!
 Both Maurizio and Barbara are certified Gelatieri — yes, there are Gelato schools and they are both graduates of Italy’s finest.
 Gelato is made daily from seasonal ingredients, always fresh, no syrups or artificial flavors are used.
 If your favorite gelato flavor is, say, fig – you should have it every day and stock up because it won’t be available when fig season is over.

 You know gelato is fabulous and have heard it’s lower in calories than ice cream, but what exactly is gelato?
-The main differences between gelato and ice cream is that gelato is mostly made with milk, a little bit of cream, and sugar.
-Gelato is made from a foam and contains 5 to 20% air and ice cream is made entirely of cream and sugar and contains 25-50% air.
+The main differences between gelato and ice cream are that gelato is mostly made with milk, a little bit of cream, and sugar.
+Gelato is made from foam and contains 5 to 20% air and ice cream is made entirely of cream and sugar and contains 25-50% air.
 Gelato contains 6-9% total fat while ice cream contains 8-20% total fat.
 The calories for one scoop of Vitaly sorbet or gelato range from 40 to 80 while one scoop of ice cream averages 137 calories depending on the brand.

 We tasted a few of Vitaly’s pasta dishes made from their homemade pasta.
 As you would expect, the pasta sheets are rolled out incredibly thin which makes it lighter and more tender.
 The gnocchi is so tender, it will make you cry.
 Definitely make a point of returning for lunch or dinner to experience real homemade Italian pasta Bolognese style.